scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Glaucon:** routing software
 **Socrates:** so we have local networks, where some machines on those networks are connected deeply to their own network, but also to the borders of other networks, acting as gateways
 **Socrates:** the protocol they use to *announce* these links and the routes that you can use to get from one computer to another, is called BGP, the Border Gateway Protocol
-**Socrates:** each BGP peer has as Autonomous System Number---don't worry about the name on that one---and they announce the IP prefixes they can route to
+**Socrates:** each BGP peer has an Autonomous System Number---don't worry about the name on that one---and they announce the IP prefixes they can route to
 **Socrates:** each ISP is allotted a certain group of IPs
 **Socrates:** say 1.2.3.1--255
 **Socrates:** so they host the prefix 1.2.3.0/24 (24 bits i.e. 3x bytes 1.2.3 and then 8 bits left at the end)